“Ohio courts lack the authority to confer immunity based on a different standard than the General Assembly has implemented.”

 Justice Pfeifer, In dissent

 On December 27, 2016, the Supreme Court of Ohio handed down a merit decision in Argabrite v.
-Neer, Slip Opinion No. 2016-Ohio-8374.
+Neer, 2016-Ohio-8374.
 In an opinion written by Justice French, the court repudiated an appellate-made “no-proximate-cause” rule, but held the police officers involved in the high speed chase of a fleeing offender were immune from liability for injuries to the innocent bystander plaintiff, and thus were properly granted summary judgment in the case.
 Chief Justice O’Connor and Justices O’Donnell and Lanzinger agreed with the opinion in full, with Justice Lanzinger adding a short separate concurrence.
 Justice Kennedy concurred in judgment only, with a lengthy separate opinion in support of the “no-proximate-cause” rule.
 Justice Pfeifer agreed that the no-proximate-cause rule should be repudiated, and that one officer, Miami Township Sergeant Adkins, was properly granted summary judgment, but dissented as to immunity for the other officers.
 Justice O’Neill joined that dissent, and wrote one of his own, disagreeing with the grant of summary judgment to the officers other than Adkins.
 Whew!
 No wonder these year-end cases took so long to be released.
 This case was argued February 9, 2016.

 In July 2011, appellant Pamela Argabrite was injured in an accident following a high speed police chase of a fleeing offender named Andrew Barnhart.
 Barnhart was pursued at various times by three officers from the Miami Township Police Department and at other times by two officers from the Montgomery County Sheriff’s Department. (collectively, “the officers.”)
 Barnhart collided with Argabrite.
 Barnhart was killed and Argabrite seriously injured.